Runbooks automate routine, commonly performed tasks. One of those tasks is the setup and installation of Windows servers.

 The following parameters are available:

-- Version (Optional): You can use this to specify a specific version of the software you want to install.
-If you’re using more than one package per step and want to set particular software versions, you will need to configure that Chocolatey install and add the version in an additional step.
+- Version (optional): You can use this to specify the version of the software you want to install.
+If you’re using more than one package per step and want to set particular software versions, you need to configure that Chocolatey install and add the version in an additional step.

-- Cache Location (Optional): You can use this to specify a cache’s non-default location.
-I found this useful when installing SQL without having the Tentacle run as an administrator.
-I found SQL can be a little tricky to install without running the Tentacle Service as a local administrator.
+- Cache location (optional): You can use this to specify a non-default location for a cache.
+This is useful when installing SQL without having the Tentacle run as an administrator.
+SQL can be tricky to install without running the Tentacle service as a local administrator.
 You can specify a folder such as

 C:\Octopus\Applicationsas the cache, which the Local System User has full access to.

 The Chocolatey Package resource is built by the community for the community.
-If you’re using the community repository for Enterprise or large scale package installation, you will likely be rate limited.
+If you’re using the community repository for enterprise or large scale package installation, you'll likely be rate limited.
 Be careful, and be kind to the community.

-The last two options cover whether you want to see the download progress in your logs.
-Generally, I turn them off as this can result in hundreds of thousands of log files.
-The other is to allow for additional parameters:
+You can specify whether you want to disable the download progress in your logs.
+I usually enable this option to avoid thousands of log files.
+The last option allows you to specify additional parameters:

 Installing IIS & dependencies

-The next step was to configure IIS and its dependencies.
+The next step is configuring IIS and its dependencies.
 I used our IIS Runbooks examples and ran this install IIS, and all of its features.

-I use HyperV as my laptop and server hypervisor when I can, and I wanted to enable it as part of the laptop provisioning process.
-I used the Run a Script built-in template for this task and used PowerShell to enable HyperV:
+I use HyperV as hypervisor when possible, and enable it as part of the server provisioning process.
+I use the Run a Script built-in template for this task and use PowerShell to enable HyperV:

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All

-The last thing I wanted to do was to avoid installing all of the Windows updates that had been released since my laptop had been prepped.
-I used a community step template called Windows - Apply Windows Updates, which will automatically install and reboot your machine as long as you set the parameter to True.
+Finally, I avoid installing all of the Windows updates released if my server is prepped.
+I use a community step template called Windows - Apply Windows Updates, that automatically installs and reboots your machine if you set the parameter to

-You have the space, the project, the lifecycle, the environment, the laptop, and the runbook in Octopus.
-The next step is to run and test the runbook to ensure it does what you want it to do.
+You have the space, the project, the lifecycle, the environment, the server, and the runbook in Octopus.
+The next step is running and testing the runbook to ensure it does what you want it to.

-At this point, you can grab a coffee because it will take a little while to install all of the applications and dependencies.
-After your coffee run, the runbook should have completed.
-Your computer should now be fully configured and ready instead of going through the pain of next, next, finish installs and application configuration:
+You can grab a coffee now because it takes time to install the applications and dependencies.
+After your coffee, the runbook should be complete.
+Your server will be fully configured and you can avoid the pain of next, next, finish installs, and application configuration.

-At this point, you should see all of the new applications installed on your computer.
+Now you see all of the new applications installed on your server.

-You can see that this is useful for installing applications not just for ops, DevOps, and developers but other job types.
+Runbooks are useful for installing applications, not just for ops, DevOps, and developers, but other job types too.
 You can create additional runbooks for other job types that need different applications.
-For instance, a business analyst may want PowerBI, and a DBA might wish to install SQL Toolbelt.
-You could even allow people access to runbooks to install and configure pre-approved software.
+For example, a business analyst may want PowerBI, and a DBA might wish to install SQL Toolbelt.
+You can even allow people access to runbooks to install and configure pre-approved software.

-When installing SQL, you will probably want to create your own Chocolatey Package.
-SQL is a bit tricker to install as it requires an administrator account to install quickly, and you will also want to configure things such as default users, groups, and locations of the database and log files.
+When installing SQL, create your own Chocolatey package.
+SQL is trickier to install as it requires an administrator account to install quickly, and you want to configure things such as default users, groups, and locations of the database and log files.